This is the Saint of the Day list of Saints and Blesseds whose feast day is June 1 2023.

 Martyrs of Caesarea died in 309 AD at Caesarea, Palestine.
 They were three Christians martyred together in the persecutions of Galerius.

 Martyrs of Lycopolis

 Martyrs of Lycopolis died in Lycopolis, Egypt.
-They were five foot soldiers and their commander who were martyred for their faith by order of the imperial Roman prefect Arriano during the persecutions of Decius.
+They were foot soldiers, five in number, and together with their commander were martyred for their faith by order of the imperial Roman prefect Arriano during the persecutions of Decius.

 Martyrs of Rome

 Martyrs of Rome died in Rome, Italy.
 They were a group of spiritual students of St Justin, Martyr who died with him.

 Martyrs of Thessalonica died in Thessalonica, Greece but the date is still unknown.
 They were a group of 136 Christians who were martyred together.

 Other Saints of the Day for June 1 2023

 - Hildegard Brujan

 - Comforter of the Afflicted